-Industry Specification Group (ISG) cross-cutting Context Information Management (CIM)
+Industry Specification Group (ISG) cross-cutting Context Information Management (CIM) Activity Report 2019

-Chairman: Lindsay Frost, NEC Europe
+Chair: Lindsay Frost, NEC Europe

 Developing specifications for applications to publish, discover, update and access context information for smart cities and other areas.